Kowloon Walled City

 But at the end of the 20th century the existence of the city of Kowloon was sealed, the British Government agreed to the cession of Hong Kong to the People's Republic of China, in exchange for certain political guarantees for the territory.
 The mutual decision of the two governments to tear down the walled city was announced on January 14, 1987.
 Residents were compensated and the city was demolished between 1993 and 1994.
 Before said demolition, a group of Japanese architects carried out planimetry of the complex, that they published in 1996 in the book Kowloon large illustrated (ISBN-10: 4000080709), from which the section at the beginning of the post is taken.

-After the demolition, the site was converted into a garden, restoring the old yamen and carrying out archaeological excavations.
+Following demolition, the space once occupied by the Kowloon fortress was converted from the site to a garden, restoring the ancient yamen and conducting archaeological excavations.
 Currently there is a memorial sculpture of the demolished buildings.

 * Images not marked with copywright belong to Wikimedia Commons